 As our business world has continued to evolve, the concepts of leadership and management have remained an important aspect of long-term success, even though many have evolved to suit the ever-changing day and age.
 For example, IT support can now be handled in an out-of-office style, such as managed IT services.
 Something that so many businesses need these days due to the high demand for technological services.
-Both leadership and management are vital aspects to a company and its long-term success, which is why many business leaders/managers will look to places like Development Academy to help with improving this.
+Both leadership and management are vital aspects of a company and its long-term success, which is why many business leaders/managers will look to places like Development Academy to help with improving this.
 But while many people may think that leadership and management are the same, there are several distinct differences to know about.

 To begin, it is important to look at what a leader is defined as.
 A leader is known as someone who helps lead a group to achieve a specific goal.
 In business, a leader is a person who not only creates or goals to help them achieve long-term success, but they bring innovative thinking and problem-solving skills.
 Leaders help lay the foundation of a company’s vision and helps to establish the plans to achieve their vision moving forward.

-Because of the difference in how leadership and management functions, it is not surprising to learn that their skills will vary as well.
+Because of the difference in how leadership and management function, it is not surprising to learn that their skills will vary as well.
 For example, because of the responsibilities that leaders have, it is important that they are able to delegate different responsibilities.
 Strong leaders understand that they may not always have the skills needed to accomplish something, so they will hand it off to someone who is better equipped.
 A good leader may also know how to make their teams better than they were the day before.
 As a result, a leader may want to hire organizations like Scotwork for negotiation skills training, development and consultancy, so that his or her team members can upskill themselves to become better leaders tomorrow.

 While managers should have an understanding of how to delegate, it is also crucial for them to have strong organizational skills as well.
 Because managers are typically responsible for other employees, they must be able to keep everything properly organized.
 This skill becomes especially important when a manager overlooks more than one employee.